Advertiser Disclosure

 Air France-KLM To Acquire Majority Stake in SAS

-Now, it seems that Air France and KLM are impressed by SAS’ turnaround “and the positive results generated by the commercial cooperation initiated in 2024,” according to a press release.
+Now it seems that Air France and KLM are impressed by the SAS turnaround “and the positive results generated by the commercial cooperation initiated in 2024,” according to a press release.

 SAS SkyTeam

-The Danish government holds a 26.4% stake in SAS and has seats on the airline’s Board of Directors.
-Neither of those aspects will change under this deal.
+The Danish government holds a 26.4% stake in SAS and has seats on the airline’s board of directors.
+Neither of those aspects would change under this deal.

-If approved by government regulators, this proposed deal will close in the second half of 2026.
-A closing price will be determined at that time, based on SAS’ financial performance at the time.
+If approved by European Commission regulators, this proposal would close in the second half of 2026.
+A closing price would be determined at that time, based on how well SAS has performed financially by then.

 Hot Tip: